hackclub/hackclub/workshops/pico-8/README.md

 x = 3
 x = 3 + 1 -- x is now 4
 ```
-We can use this in our code by making an `x` variable and then changing it periodically.
+Let's add an `x` variable to our code.

 ```lua
 x = 3